www.juliehaydon.com.au

 review by Martin Livings

-…The world which Haydon portrays is incredibly civilized and balanced for a fantasy world, with a very real and workable equality between the sexes and a largely nonjudgemental attitude towards religion and sexuality, yet it doesn't try to be a utopian vision, retaining its flaws with a kind of fierce pride.
-Her characters…have more life than those in any other Pan fantasy novel I've read to date.
+…The world which Haydon portrays is incredibly civilized and balanced... with a very real and workable equality between the sexes and a largely nonjudgemental attitude towards religion and sexuality...
 Most impressive, and appropriate, is her use of scenery.
-Lines Upon the Skin feels like it was written by its narrator - one of the cartographers - with a characteristic keen eye for detail.
-It contains some of the most vivid descriptive writing I've read in a very long time, regardless of genre...
+Lines upon the Skin... contains some of the most vivid descriptive writing I've read in a very long time, regardless of genre...

 Aurealis Australian Fantasy and Science Fiction No.16, March 1996